1. How can I apply for an advance through CCGA?

 **Please note - it is the producer's responsibility to keep track of all repayments and deductions taken on their behalf by any Buyer.
 In the event that a producer receives information that a deduction has not been remitted promptly, the producer must notify CCGA immediately, however, the producer will still remain liable to CCGA for repayment of that portion of grain that has been sold.

 Statements are mailed directly to producers in each of the three months preceding the repayment deadline of each advance program.
-In addition, producers who set up an online account with CCGA can view their account balances and transactions at any time.
+In addition, producers who set up an online account with CCGA can view their account balances and transactions at any time online or using the CCGA smartphone app.

 12. What is an APP ID number and where can I find this number?